Skarsnik/gptrixie/README.md

 A tool to generate NativeCall code from C headers

 You will need gccxml and gcc/g++ 4.9
-Beware some distrib provide gccxml as castxml and it's bad (does not want to take c99 headers), you will need to change the code to use gccxml.real or make sure the gccxml executable is gccxml
+Beware thatsome distributions provide gccxml as castxml and it's bad (does not want to take c99 headers), you will need to change the code to use gccxml.real or make sure the gccxml executable is gccxml

 # Usage